-Closure and postclosure care liabilities are liquidated by the Waste Management Special Revenue Fund.
+Closure and postclosure care liabilities were previously liquidated by the Waste Management Special Revenue Fund but the landfill was sold in 2022 and therefore no liability exists as of December 31, 2022 for landfill closure and postclosure.
 Compensated absences liabilities are generally liquidated by the General Fund, Road and Bridge, Health and Human Services, and Waste Management Special Revenue Funds.
+See Note 6 for further information regarding the lease liability.